 Table of Contents here.

 June 16, 2022 – Hopper watched as Haines approached the Fifth Avenue entrance of St. Patrick’s Cathedral.
 He caught Hopper’s eye, stopped for a moment, and waved unenthusiastically.
-They had already seen each other that day in a rather desultory exchange.
+They had already seen each other that day.
 When they were teenagers and Haines was unsuccessfully trying to woo Hopper’s sister Olympia, he told Hopper that he made time each day to either attend Mass or pray in a Catholic church somewhere in Manhattan.

-Seeing Haines stroll into the cathedral reminded Hopper of the pranks that Olympia and his other sister Silver used to play inside the sanctuary when they were teenagers.
+Seeing Haines stroll into the cathedral reminded Hopper of the pranks that Olympia and Silver used to play inside the sanctuary when they were teenagers.
 The non-exhaustive list included:

 - Writing lurid poetry about the Apostles on index cards and placing them in the missals.